 \subsection{A local projection operator in $H^{-1}(\Omega)$}

 In this section we define a local projection operator $\projHmOneSZ_\TT\colon H^{-1}(\Omega)\to \PP^0(\TT)$ which plays a crucial role in the stability analysis that follows.
-We give a brief overview of the basic idea: First, we consider a Fortin operator based on the Scott--Zhang projection operator~\cite{SZ_90}.
+We give a brief overview of the basic idea: First, we consider a Fortin operator based on the quasi-interpolation operator~\cite{SZ_90}.
 Then, we study its adjoint operator and, finally, we use the canonical $L^2(\Omega)$ projection (on piecewise constants) to define $\projHmOneSZ_\TT$.